๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 About My Thailand Trip

-A woman holding a plate of rice, papaya salad and curry dish.
+A woman holding a plate of salad, rice and curry with chicken in an outdoor area.

 Thailand Trip’s Total Cost: $1,138

-My almost two-week trip to Thailand cost a total of $1,138, including flights.
+My nearly two-week trip to Thailand cost a total of $1,138, including flights.

 ๐Ÿ’ฐ Cost Breakdown for Thailand